A “SOURDOUGH STARTER”… HOLD THAT THOUGHT, LET ME TAKE AN ADVIL

 Serve with extra shot of moscato wine if you’d like.

 IT IS Fourth of July.
 You’re busy.
 I know.
-But just let me squeeze in a couple minutes of your time because if you missed this, it would be the second greatest mistake of your life for we all know that the first in rank is always some hair cut (can’t beat that).
+Everyone has a list of jobs the length of their arm on Independence Day.
+Not only do you need to sort out the food, but you’ve also got to consider outfits, decorations (including flags – especially if you are one of the families with residential flagpoles) and generally organizing plans for the day.
+I get it.
+But just let me squeeze in a couple minutes of your time because if you missed this, it would be the second greatest mistake of your life.
+For we all know that the first in rank is always some hair cut (can’t beat that).
 Guys… this is your emergency Independence Day dessert.
 A discovery made after a kitchen-mistake of historic proportions, and in corresponding spirit of this holiday, proves again that greatness is often times a by-product of bad ideas.
 And this, this is the greatest thing that’s ever happened after the establishment of long weekend.
 What it is, is a gelato.
 Not any gelato, but the creamiest, virtually zero air-molecules or ice-crystals gelato, that makes itself.

 It can be the base for any gelato flavour imaginable.
 No machine, churning, whipping cream or whatsoever!
 And it will look, feel, slide, melt and taste like the magic that it is.
 Go.
 Celebrate.READ MOREContinue Reading